Seravo/docs/_posts/2015-10-13-available-commands.md

 `wp-watch-logs` - Print all new linest written to any of the logs under `/data/log/`.
 Press Ctrl+C to exit.

+### Database helpers

+#### wp-db-cleanup
+`wp-db-cleanup` - Remove older than current year post revisions from database.
+Use with caution, this is destructive operation.
+Operation is cancelable within 10 seconds by typing Ctrl+C.

+#### wp-db-info
+`wp-db-info` - Display database table size in bytes and wp_option record lenghts.

+#### wp-db-dump
+`wp-db-dump` - Dump current database into /data/db/.
+This file will normally be the daily backup database dump.

+#### wp-db-load
+`wp-db-load` - Replace current database with existing dump from /data/db/

+#### wp-db-update
+`wp-db-update` - Apply all pending wordpress database schema updates, if any

+#### wp-db-admin
+`wp-db-admin` - Access the MariaDB Proxy admin console

 ### Vagrant commands

 > **Note:** These are only available inside the Vagrant box.